Dubeyy-Jii/LaTeXGo/README.md

-# TexifyBot
+# LaTeXGo

-**TexifyBot** is a Telegram bot that renders LaTeX equations as high-resolution PNG images.
+**LaTeXGoBot** is a Telegram bot that renders LaTeX equations as high-resolution PNG images.

 Send a LaTeX expression directly to the bot, or use Telegram Inline Mode to render equations inside other chats.